 When I read the old neon sign, in my head it was Tornaaado – for some reason it sounded more vintage and sophisticated.
 However, I found out pretty quickly that the name was Tornado – like the funnel cloud.
 It seemed like a bit of a weird name for a supper club, but the owner, Henry Doane, said he chose it because it projected power and energy.

 It wasn’t always called Tornado, it started as Crandalls Supper Club.
 Crandalls was in the neighborhood for 45 years.
-It fell into disrepair in the late 80’s and Henry bought and remodeled it and reopened in the late 90’s.
+It fell into disrepair in the late 80s and Henry bought and remodeled it and reopened it in the late 90s.
 Tornado is an icon in downtown Madison, only steps from the state Capital building.

 I loved the décor at Tornado, and the food was incredible.
 I was particularly tickled with the wedge salad with French AND Blue Cheese dressing mixed together.
 When was the last time you had French dressing?
 It’s a Midwestern thing, but I don’t even see it much in the Midwest anymore.

 My family certainly likes their steak.
-My sister tried the Filet Au Poivre, a filet of local grass fed beef with peppercorn crust and mushroom cognac cream sauce.
+My sister tried the Filet Au Poivre, a filet of local grass-fed beef with a peppercorn crust and mushroom cognac cream sauce.
 I had the NY Strip, and it was spectacular; it was at least 2 inches thick and cooked perfectly medium rare.
 It was so tender in the middle it practically melted in your mouth.

 Where to go in Northwest Wisconsin – The Laurel

 Since my sister lives in Northwest Wisconsin, I was lucky enough to also frequent her local rural supper club, The Laurel.
 They are so old school they don’t even have a website!
-I was tickled as we walked inside and I immediately say all of the signature signs of a supper club; dark, separate bar, and a seasoned bartender behind the bar muddling orange and cherries for old fashioneds.
+I was tickled as we walked inside and I immediately saw all of the signature signs of a supper club; a dark, separate bar, and a seasoned bartender behind the bar muddling orange and cherries for old-fashioneds.